Water Heater Installations

 Peace of Mind

 Have you ever had a water heater leak?
 Average water heater tanks hold around 50 gallons of hot water.
-If your tank gets a leak, that could cause a huge mess and a lot of water damage! tankless water heaters don’t have that risk, since there’s no tank that holds the water.
+If your tank gets a leak, that could cause a huge mess and water damage!
+Tankless water heaters don't have that risk since no tank holds the water.
+A tankless water heater could only cause as much damage as a dripping faucet, so you don't have to worry about a catastrophe!

-No Stale Water
+No Stale or Foul Smell of Water

-Since there’s no tank involved in a tankless water heater, you don’t have 50+ gallons of water just sitting in a stale water heater.
-Tankless heats on demand, so it always pulls fresh water giving you a clean shower.
+Since there's no tank involved in a tankless water heater, you don't have 50+ gallons of water just sitting in a stale water heater.
+Tankless heats on demand, so it always pulls fresh water, giving you a clean shower.

 The Cons